 What’s more interesting here though, are the sections in the red box in the screenshot above.
 They are called “Perspectives”, and you can use them to collect more insight about this alert from different sources.
 Perspectives are scoped to the specific objects that you’ve drilled into, to only retrieve the data related to that object.

 In addition to the Perspectives provided out of the box, you can also create your own custom Perspectives to bring in data from external sources like the ITSM tool you’re using, most commonly ServiceNow.
-Learn more about the SquaredUp ServiceNow tile here.
+Learn how to get the full picture with SquaredUp’s ServiceNow tile.

 Under that, you’ve got the “Hosting Stack”, which actually tells you where exactly the alert is coming from, along with all the levels this object is hosted on.